Mike Belleville: Live Life Today

-Mike Belleville, 52, is a member of DAA’s Advisory Board.
+Mike Belleville.
 He is living with Lewy body dementia.

 What does a day in the life look like for a person living with dementia?
 It obviously varies depending on the progression of the person’s dementia.
 Although I was diagnosed 8 years ago at the age of 52, I am still thankfully experiencing early symptoms of Lewy body dementia.
 I am challenged on a daily basis with a rollercoaster ride of feelings – feeling great in the morning to being completely irate in the afternoon for no good reason.
 I can become extremely anxious or depressed anytime throughout the day but generally more in the evening.
 I had a dream recently that my wife was unfaithful to me only to wake in the morning swearing that it was real to the point that I was furious with her all day.
 I have body tremors, balance issues, apathy, and often can’t sleep.
 I’ve been up for nearly two days at the time of writing this.
 I am trying the best that I can to live life to the fullest each day.
 I believe in the saying – “Get busy living or get busy dying.”